 ABAP is the programming interface of

 Application Server ABAP (AS ABAP) in SAP NetWeaver.
-A prerequisite for the use of the ABAP programming
+Prerequisite for the use of the ABAP programming

 language is the installation of an Application Server ABAP.
 Most of the components of an AS ABAP can

-be organized in the layers (presentation, application, and database) of a three-tier client-server architecture in accordance with their tasks.
+be organized according to their tasks in the layers of a three-tier client-server architecture with presentation, application, and database layers.

 The presentation layer is distributed to the workstations of individual users and represents the user interface of an AS ABAP (